Graduate certificate in Child Life and Community Health

-Applicants will be advised of an admission decision and provided with registration information.
-A deposit is required prior to registration (see Fees and additional costs section below) and will be applied toward tuition fees.
+- Applicants will be advised of an admission decision and, if accepted, will be provided with registration information.
+A deposit is required prior to registration (see the Fees and Other Costs section) and will be applied toward tuition fees.

-Admission will be on a competitive basis.
-Meeting the minimal requirements does not guarantee admission.
+Admission to the Graduate certificate in Child Life and Community Health is on a competitive basis.
+Meeting the minimum requirements does not guarantee admission.

 This certificate prepares people to work with vulnerable populations.
 To ensure that the strongest, most suitable candidates are selected, points are awarded for performance on seven criteria.

 Students will be ranked based on the points earned for the criteria listed below: